royd/dot-net-embed-plugins/README.md

-# NativeAndroidEmbeddedDotNetExample
+# dot-net-embed-plugins
-Android Kotlin app with a Xamarin C# backend
+Gradle plugins for embedding C# in an Android app.